I’ve always been one to take the leap first.

 More than anything, though, in the early going I was always thinking about how tired and unfit for this I felt.

 I came to the realization that, oh, yeah … of course “dad bods” exist.
-This whole parenting thing while also taking care of yourself is … super hard.
+This whole parenting thing while also taking care of yourself is … super hard and kind of a logistical nightmare with no apparent roadmap.

 On paper, the actual parenting side of it sounds easy enough.